maximilien/i18n4go/README.md

 i18n Tooling for the Go Language [![Build Status](https://travis-ci.org/maximilien/i18n4go.svg?branch=master)](https://travis-ci.org/maximilien/i18n4go#)
 ==============================

 This is a general purpose internationalization (i18n) tooling for Go language programs.
 It allows you to prepare Go language code for internationalization and localization (l11n).
-You can also use it to help you maintain the resulting i18n-enabled Go code so that it remains iternationalized.
+You can also use it to help you maintain the resulting i18n-enabled Go code so that it remains internationalized.
 This tool was extracted while we worked on enabling the [Cloud Foundry CLI](https://github.com/cloudfoundry/cli) with i18n support.

 This tool is licensed under the [Apache 2.0 OSS license](https://github.com/maximilien/i18n4go/blob/master/LICENSE).
 We'd love to hear from you if you are using, attempting to use, or planning to use this tool.
 Feel free to send email to `i18n4go` at the Gmail domain.